isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

 	false_negatives

-Here's the result when I evaluated the model:
+Here's the result when I evaluated the model (NOTE you can evaluate on a subset of data):

 .. code-block:: sql